archways404/ModernPrimulaApp/README.md

 # ModernPrimulaAPP

-ModernPrimulaAPP is an application that automates time reporting in Primula.
+ModernPrimula is an application that simplifies and automates time reporting in Primula.

 ## Features